postcss/postcss-use/README.md

 ## Example

-Both hash maps and arrays are supported; note that functions are not, for security reasons.
-A hash map uses the CSS format of `option: value; option2: value2`, but please note that *values* must be valid JSON syntax.
-For example if a module takes a string option, it must be wrapped in quotation marks.
+Options may be passed into plugins as a JSON object, an array, a hash map, or as declarations.
+Hash maps will follow the format of `option: value, option2: value2`.

 ### Input